7/28/2020

 David Williams

-Analyst at Loop Capital
+Analyst, Loop Capital

-Okay, so you'd characterize that as maybe stable towards your expectations.
+Okay.
+So you'd characterize that as maybe stable towards your expectations?

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

 speaker